qlogin

 See here for the full list of flags that one can specify.
 Note that these flags are much more important on the UI and all.q queues, since there is a far greater variety of machines on those queues than on BIOSTAT.
 In particular, you might be interested in the -l gpu=TRUE flag if you want to run something on a GPU (there are no GPU machines on the BIOSTAT queue at this time).

-The -l flag also applies to jobs submitted with qsub, which we discuss next.
+All of these flags (-q, -pe, -l) also apply to jobs submitted with qsub, which we discuss next.